spryker/spryker-docs/docs/pbc/all/product-information-management/202212.0/base-shop/install-and-upgrade/install-features/install-the-measurement-units-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that in the database the configured data are added to the `spy_glossary` table.
+Make sure that, in the database, the configured data are added to the `spy_glossary` table.

 {% endinfo_block %}